micmejia/bible-dump/AMPC/Hosea/Hos 3.md

-So I bought her for [^a]fifteen pieces of silver and a homer and a half of barley [the price of a slave].
+So I bought her for fifteen pieces of silver and a homer and a half of barley [the price of a slave].